hjan/vim-setup/README.md

 It will then create symlinks for `~/.vim/` and `~/.vimrc` to point to the installation directory.

 ## Plugins
 Plugins are usually installed through plugin managers for vim.
-As of now, the script only checks for plugin-updates by checking what plugins are installed in the `~/.vim/bundle` directory and uses the `plugin`-file to figure out the sources.
+As of now, the script only looks for plugin-updates by checking what plugins are installed in the `~/.vim/bundle` directory.

+The `plugin`-file contains the sources of the currently installed plugins, but needs to be updated manually at the moment.
+The file is then used to install plugins during the initial installation.
+A plugin-manager integration may be added in the future.

 ## Usage